oTree-org/otree-core/docs/prerequisites.rst

-I recommend installing the free 30-day trial of the Professional Edition, since it has features that make Django development much easier, and thus ease the learning curve of pTree.
+I recommend installing the free 30-day trial of the Professional Edition, since it has features that make Django development much easier, and thus ease the learning curve of ptree.

 After 30 days, you can either get a free Classroom License (as explained `here <http://www.jetbrains.com/pycharm/buy/index.jsp>`__),